This image is text that has been shaped into a swirl design that reads, "Preservation of our legacy"

 Title image for digital exhibition "Watercolors Amongst Friends," featuring a watercolor portrait of Arturo Alfonso Schomburg by artist and illustrator Albert Alexander Smith.

-View recently digitized acquisition letters and watercolor portraits, among the last items Arturo Schomburg personally commissioned and acquired for the Library’s collection.
+View acquisition letters and watercolor portraits, among the last items Arturo Schomburg personally commissioned and acquired for the Library’s collection.